agarwalvipin/open_cfa/docs/LOS/Fixed Income/Reading 64.md

 Because covered bonds are so safe, they are often rated AAA and are a key funding tool for banks.

+**Types of Covered Bonds (Based on Default Treatment):**

+Covered bonds have different rules for what happens if the issuer fails to make a scheduled payment:

+  * **Hard-Bullet Covered Bond:** This is the strictest type.
+It is considered in default immediately if the issuer fails to make a scheduled payment.
+  * **Soft-Bullet Covered Bond:** This type has more flexibility.
+It allows the issuer to postpone the original maturity date (by up to a year, for example) if they miss the payment.
+This effectively postpones the default.
+  * **Conditional Pass-Through Covered Bond:** This type converts into a pass-through security on its maturity date if payments are still due.
+This means any cash flows subsequently recovered from the cover pool are simply "passed through" to the investors as they are received.

 -----

 ### <span style="color: #1565C0;">Part 2: Building a Safer Bond - Credit Enhancements (LOS 64.b)</span>